The Key Ingredient for Creating a New Public Space? Community Engagement

 “The highlight of the project has been the positive community reaction to the park and garden.
 The green space has become a staple in the community, and the neighbors have embraced the opportunities the garden presents.”

 “Vacant” and “rubble-strewn” were all words used to describe the empty lots in the West Center City neighborhood of downtown Wilmington, Delaware.
-Although the neighborhood had experienced disinvestment for decades, it is home to a vibrant community of residents and business owners.
+Although the neighborhood had experienced disinvestment for decades, it is home to an engaged community of residents and business owners.

-Building on years of community input and engagement, the Wilmington Alliance (then known as the Wilmington Renaissance Corporation) created a plan to turn the vacant lots into a vibrant public greenspace.
+Building on years of community input and involvement, the Wilmington Alliance (then known as the Wilmington Renaissance Corporation) created a plan to turn the vacant lots into a vibrant public green space.

 The Project: 7th & West — A Community Green Space

-“We asked the neighborhood's residents what type of programming they were interested in to ensure there was local buy-in," explains Laura Semmelroth, the Wilmington Alliance's director of creative placemaking.
-"We prepared the spaces with ambient lighting to make the park beautiful but also with enough security lighting to make it safe."
+“We asked residents what type of programming they were interested in to ensure there was local buy-in,” explains Laura Semmelroth, the Wilmington Alliance’s director of creative placemaking.

 Residents said they wanted a community vegetable garden.
 One-third of the space is now used as a garden.
-The rest — which features a patio, pergola and landscaping — is an open area that can be used for gatherings by local partners, including artists, churches and other groups.
+The rest — which features a patio, pergola and landscaping — is an open area that can be used for gatherings.

-AARP Community Challenge Grant funds financed 11 raised garden beds, two large beds for blueberry and raspberry bushes, and a shed for storing garden equipment.
-The shed has lighting and also hosts a community bulletin board and an outdoor countertop workspace for gardeners.
-The new greenspace opened to the public in November 2019.
+An AARP Community Challenge grant financed a storage shed, 11 raised-bed gardens and two beds for blueberry and raspberry bushes.
+The shed has lighting, a community bulletin board and a countertop workspace for gardeners.
+The garden opened to the public in November 2019.

-The alliance was also able to bring on a farmer-in-residence to help engage neighborhood residents and support the park’s new gardening infrastructure.
-The farmer lives in the neighborhood, so has existing relationships with residents and local businesses.
+The Wilmington Alliance recruited a “farmer-in-residence” to engage the community and support the garden.
+(The farmer lives in the neighborhood, so has existing relationships with residents and local businesses.)

 The Results: New Programming and Support During COVID-19

-“The farmer-in-residence has been crucial to the park’s success and has really made the community garden work,” says Semmelroth.
-Shortly after the park’s opening, residents signed up to garden all of the beds and the new gardeners began learning from the farmer and the University of Delaware’s Cooperative Extension program.
+“The farmer-in-residence has been crucial to the space’s success and has really made the garden work,” says Semmelroth.
+Once the renovation was complete, residents signed up to garden the beds.
+Those new to gardening could learn from the farmer and the University of Delaware’s Cooperative Extension program.

 “The highlight of the project has been the positive community reaction to the park and garden," says Semmelroth.
 "The green space has become a staple in the community, and the neighbors have embraced the opportunities the garden presents.”